GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

 Data Reduction
 **************

-This chapter contains a short guide on how to reduce GSAOI data using DRAGONS.

-Before start, make sure you have:

-    - Conda is properly installed;

-    - A Conda Virtual Environment is properly created and is active;

-    - AstroConda (STScI) is properly installed within the Virtual Environment;

-    - DRAGONS was successfully installed within the Conda Virtual Environment;

 DRAGONS installation comes with a set of handful scripts that are used to reduce astronomical data.
 One of the most important scripts is called ``reduce``, which is extensively explained in the